dotcli/knowledge/en/fixing/README.md

 1. Go to Settings > System > Power & Sleep > Additional Power Settings > Change Plan settings > Change advanced power settings
 2. Under Wireless Adapter Settings > Power Saving Mode, change the setting.
 What setting you change to don't matter, so long as they are different from what you currently have.
 3. Restart the computer.

+## Git

+### fatal: unable to access 'https://github.com/xxx': OpenSSL SSL_connect: SSL_ERROR_SYSCALL in connection to github.com:443

+This error occured to me on both macos and Windows when I was using git in China.
+It seems to be related to the GFW, http proxies, or ipv6, but the cause is unclear.

+On mac, I found the workaround by connecting to git via ssh instead of https.

+On Windows, I fixed it _somehow_ by running `git init`again in the repo.
+This does not init an empty repo, but rather rebuilds things in the `.git` folder.
+Worked like a charm - it works well, but I have no idea what exactly made it work.